Gol Bestan

-Gol Bestan (گلبستان) (Note: Also romanized as Gol Bestān) is a village in Peyrajeh Rural District of the Central District of Neka County, Mazandaran province, Iran.
+Gol Bestan (گلبستان) (Note: Also romanized as Gol Bestān) is a village in Peyrajeh Rural District of the Central District in Neka County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,462 in 597 households.
 The following census in 2011 counted 2,866 people in 824 households.
-The 2016 census measured the population of the village as 3,114 people in 946 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,114 people in 946 households, the most populous in its rural district.